 1998 James A. Wright (1920-2003)

 James A. Wright earned the nickname “Iron Jim” for the skill he displayed at the Memphis Chess Club.
-He was one of Tennessee’s best, winning State Championships in 1964 and 1970 and the Mid-South Open in 1973.
+Rightly so, he was five-time Memphis City Champion.
+He won in the years 1960, 1968-70, and 1981 (with 1970 being a 3-way tie between Wright, Robert Churchill and Mark Gilley).
+James was one of Tennessee’s best, winning State Championships in 1964 and 1970 and the Mid-South Open in 1972.
 Alongside his chess career, James was also a farmer in Millington, TN and a WWII veteran.

 1997 Rea Hayes (1915-2001)